geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 1. You should still be logged into your Domain Controller VM (LON-DC1) as **ADATUM\Administrator** and password **Pa55w.rd**; if not, then do so now.

-2. In Internet Explorer, the **Power Apps** tab should still be open from the prior exercise; if not, open a new tab in your browser and enter the following URL in the address bar: **https://make.powersapps.com**
+2. In Microsoft Edge, the **Power Apps** tab should still be open from the prior exercise; if not, open a new tab in your browser and enter the following URL in the address bar: **https://make.powersapps.com**

 3. In the **Power Apps** studio, in the left-hand navigation pane, select **+Create**.